harlan-zw/vue-cli-plugin-import-components/README.md

 **Using folders as namespaces**

 It is assumed you are using the Vue conventions for naming your components.
-The below would not work.
+The below would not work without manually mapping the components.

 ```bash
 | components/